-Being able to interact with your trainers is also a benefit, especially if there are areas of the PMBOK® Guide that you have not fully grasped before attending the course.
+Being able to interact with your trainers is also a benefit, especially if there are areas of A Guide to the Project Management Body of Knowledge (PMBOK® Guide) that you have not fully grasped before attending the course.
 The jargon in the PMBOK® Guide can be hard to interpret, and even experienced project managers can find it difficult to understand the concepts in the book.
 Having the opportunity to debate the jargon can help you confirm your understanding.

 Reason #2: Intensive training provides self-confidence